galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 If you are not familiar with the syntax, this is just JavaScript at its core.
 It uses an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that returns a React element in [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax.

 Copy this to `src/pages/blog.js`.
-If you aren't already, run `gatsby develop` and check out [http://localhost:8000/blog](http://localhost:8000/blog).
+If you haven't yet, run `gatsby develop` and check out [http://localhost:8000/blog](http://localhost:8000/blog).
 You should see a page that looks exactly like the way we wanted it in the HTML-like portion of `blog.js`.

 ![/blog](welcome-to-my-blog.png)